Pyridinium chlorochromate: Structure and preparation

-In one alternative method, formation of chromyl chloride (CrO2Cl2) fume during the making of the aforementioned solution was minimized by simply changing the order of addition: a cold solution of pyridine in concentrated hydrochloric acid was added to solid chromium trioxide under stirring.
+In one alternative method, formation of toxic chromyl chloride (CrO2Cl2) fumes during the making of the aforementioned solution were minimized by simply changing the order of addition: a cold solution of pyridine in concentrated hydrochloric acid was added to solid chromium trioxide under stirring.

 Uses

 Oxidation of alcohols

 PCC is used as an oxidant.
 In particular, it has proven to be highly effective in oxidizing primary and secondary alcohols to aldehydes and ketones, respectively.
 The reagent is more selective than the related Jones' Reagent, so there is little chance of over-oxidation to form carboxylic acids if acidified potassium permanganate is used as long as water is not present in the reaction mixture.
 A typical PCC oxidation involves addition of an alcohol to a suspension of PCC in dichloromethane.
 The general reaction is: